pickles976/pickles976.github.io/_posts/2023-05-20-Pose-Estimation-from-Aruco-Fiducials.md

 SolvePnP does not compute the position of our camera.
 It computes the extrinsic parameters of our camera.
 Our camera extrinsic matrix converts a point from world coordinates into camera coordinates.

 We can write this as:
 $$ T_{w}P_{w}=P_{c} $$

 Since we want the camera position in world coordinates, we want an equation that transforms from camera coordinates to world coordinates.
 If we multiply both sides by the inverse of the camera extrinisic matrix we get:

 $$ T^{-1}_{w}T_{w}P_{w}=T^{-1}_{w}P_{c} $$
 $$ P_{w}=T^{-1}_{w}P_{c} $$

 So the inverse transform of our camera extrinsic matrix maps a point from camera space to world space.
 Since our camera is its own origin, we can represent its transform by the identity matrix.
 $$ T^{-1}_{w}I=T^{-1}_{w} $$
 So the homogeneous transform matrix representing our camera's transform in world space is just the inverse of the camera extrinsic matrix.
 The way I think of inverse matrices is that they "undo" what the original matrix did.
 It makes sense intuitively in this case I think.

-If you aren't familiar with Homogeneous Transform Matrices I recommend checking out [chapter 3 of Modern Robotics](http://hades.mech.northwestern.edu/images/7/7f/MR.pdf)

 ## Congratulations!